Paul Dallow

-Paul Dallow is a former New Zealand athletics representative.
+John Paul Dallow is a former New Zealand athletics representative.
 He was educated at St Peter's College, Auckland where he commenced his interest in athletics.
 He represented New Zealand as a hurdler.
 He represented New Zealand in 1960 in Melbourne in the 120, 220 and 440 Yards Hurdles; in 1962 he represented New Zealand at the Empire Games held in Perth in the 120 and 440 Yards Hurdles.